 The composition of functions is a fundamental concept in mathematics that allows us to combine two or more functions to create a new function.
 This process involves applying one function to the result of another, effectively chaining them together.
-Understanding composition of functions is crucial for various areas of mathematics, including calculus, analysis, and computer science.
-It provides a powerful tool for modeling complex relationships and solving problems involving multiple steps.
+That's why understanding composition of functions is crucial for various areas of mathematics, including calculus, analysis, and computer science.
+It provides a powerful tool for modeling complex relationships and solving problems involving multiple steps It's one of those things that adds up..

 Introduction to Composition of Functions